nikbhintade/bls-verification-eip-2537/README.md

 > [!WARNING]
 > 🚧 **Work in Progress** 🚧
+> Currently only single BLS Signatures are getting verified and verification for aggregated signatures is not working.
+Current deductions is issue is happening in script where I am aggregating signatures.

 This project implement on-chain BLS signature verification using EIP-2537 precompiles.
 It also uses Solady BLS.sol library to do the verification.